Build your community and earn an education that will train your hands as well as your imagination.

 - Ongoing Design-Build and Community-Design projects;

 - Design Studio, electives and work-term experience offered in French;

 - 28-week (two 14–week placements) paid co-op internship experience;

 - Inclusion of diverse cultural backgrounds, including Franco-Ontarian, First Nation, Métis, and Inuit course content;

 - A $30M facility comprised of four buildings forming a courtyard that offers unique teaching opportunities onsite in building performance and sustainability;

 - Design-Build projects will include structures such as ice stations and birch bark canoes in first and second year.

-Architectural studies is a limited enrolment program.
-Selection is based upon overall admission requirements, and not solely on grade averages.
+Architectural studies is a limited enrollment program.
+Selection is based on overall admission requirements, and not solely on grade averages.
 In addition to meeting the academic requirements below, applicants must submit:

 - A portfolio to demonstrate their creativity and skills

-- A statement of interest (1-2 page) to explain their interest in architecture as well as their choice of Laurentian University
+- A statement of interest (500-1000 words) to explain their interest in architecture as well as their choice of Laurentian University / McEwen School of Architecture

 - The name and contact information of 2 references (when possible, at least one from a current teacher)